mmalmi/mmalmi.github.io/about.md

 > The name had a cosmic ring to it, and conveyed that this was "sirius business," Martti thought to himself.
 But it also had a more playful meaning for Martti, who had used the alias in a Harry Potter role-playing game at age thirteen.

-Harry Potter LARP — hard to imagine anything cooler.
+And what would be cooler than a Harry Potter LARP?